 - John Fitzgerald Kennedy

-The physical benefits of exercise are well-established among researchers.
-However, more recent findings point to increased cognitive function among senior citizens showing signs of dementia.
+Exercise: The physical benefits of exercise are well-established among researchers.
+However, more recent findings point to increased cognitive function among seniors, including those already exhibiting signs of dementia.
 Regular exercise increases blood flow to the brain, therefore encouraging cell growth and improving overall mental fortitude.
 Our exercise time together also includes a focus on the ‘core’, which helps seniors maintain balance.
 Also included is muscle strengthening and range of motion, which is designed to help reduce injuries.

 The information provided is for general informational purposes only and is not intended to be medical advice or a substitute for professional health care.
 You should consult an appropriate health care professional for your specific needs and to determine whether making a lifestyle change or decision based on this information is appropriate for you.
 Brainflex® Wellness Club is not a healthcare service provider.